Aviation law and

 Frequently Asked Questions

 If you have been injured or a relative has died in an aircraft accident, it is very important that you seek advice from a legal expert.
-Our aviation lawyers will be able to explain and guide you through the complexities of aviation law.
+Our aviation lawyers can guide you through the complexities of this area of law.
+Airliners, light aircraft, hot air balloons, seaplanes, helicopters and drones are considered aircraft.

 Sometimes aviation safety authorities investigate aircraft accidents to work out what contributed to causing the accident.
-We pursue independent investigation, to be able to tell you whether you are eligible to make a claim.
+We investigate independently to determine whether you are eligible to make a claim.
 If so, we'll move your claim forward as quickly as possible.

 - aircraft's manufacturer